Extreme E: can motorsport save the planet?

 While Agag’s Formula E series focuses on accelerating e-mobility technology for cleaner air in our cities, Extreme E takes a different approach.
 “It takes the narrative to a more extreme level,” he explains, “linking our everyday actions to the situations facing remote locations at the front line of the climate emergency, while showcasing electric vehicles, which are more easily relatable to consumers.”

-Extreme E will be broadcast live across the BBC, starting in AlUla, Saudi Arabia on 20-21 March 2021.
+Extreme E will be broadcast live across the BBC iPlayer and the BBC Sport website, starting in AlUla, Saudi Arabia on 3-4 April 2021.

 Extreme E Season 1 Calendar

 3-4 April: AlUla, Saudi Arabia (Desert X Prix)

 29-30 May: Lac Rose, Dakar, Senegal (Ocean X Prix)

 28-29 August: Kangerlussusaq, Greenland (Arctic X Prix)

 11-12 December: Tierra del Fuego, Argentina (Glacier X Prix)

 Front track: 1.99m